 This Rødkål (Danish Red Cabbage) is a Danish recipe we love.
 It is a side dish similar to sauerkraut but a little sweeter.

-If your taste buds are craving something a little more exotic; something ethnic with beautiful color and a sweet and sour flavor, well, you’ve come to the right blog post.
+If your taste buds are craving something a little more exotic; something with beautiful color and a sweet and sour flavor, well, you’ve come to the right blog post.
 Danish Red Cabbage, or Rødkål, is a great side dish for the Frikadeller or any other Danish recipe really.
 It is roughly pronounced “roeth kohl”.
 It is a fun, bright side-dish that tastes similar to sauerkraut but a little sweeter.
-You can also serve this with smoked sausage, bratwurst, or pork.
+You can also serve this with smoked sausage, bratwurst, pork chops, or pork roast.

 A Taste of Family History